drpnd/aos/README.md

 the APs, then waits 10 ms.
 3) The BSP broadcasts the first SIPI (start-up IPI), then wait 200 us.
 4) The BSP broadcasts the second SIPI (start-up IPI), then wait 200 us.
-This procedure is called INIT-SIPI-SIPI IPI sequence.
+This procedure is called INIT-SIPI-SIPI IPI sequence (See Section 8.4.4.1 of Intel SDM).